flipt-io/flipt/README.md

 We would love your help!
 Before submitting a PR, please read over the [Contributing](.github/contributing.md) guide.

 No contribution is too small, whether it be bug reports/fixes, feature requests, documentation updates, or anything else that can help drive the project forward.

+Check out our [public roadmap](https://volta.net/embed/eyJzdGF0dXNlcyI6WyJ0cmlhZ2UiLCJiYWNrbG9nIiwidG9kbyIsImluX3Byb2dyZXNzIiwiaW5fcmV2aWV3IiwiZG9uZSIsInJlbGVhc2VkIiwiY2FuY2VsbGVkIl0sImZpbHRlcnMiOnt9LCJvd25lciI6ImZsaXB0LWlvIiwibmFtZSI6ImZsaXB0In0=) to see what we're working on and where you can help.

 <br clear="both"/>